 Here is a boring “before” picture.
 Don’t you agree, this little table deserves better?
 It’s just crying out for some class and glam.
 And that is exactly what it got!

 This post contains affiliate links.
 You can read my complete affiliate link policy here.

 Have you seen this adhesive marble paper?
 Or touched it?
 This stuff feels incredibly real down to the honed finish!
 But they are not all the same.
 I used a different, much more expensive kind on another project and it was shiny and fake looking.
 This paper made me a believer and it is only around $7 for a 20 square foot roll (you can find it at Lowe’s or Walmart with the shelf liners)!
 Seriously, if you love the marble look without the price, you have to check it out.
 Okay, I am done gushing.
 On to the table project.

-It’s really pretty straight forward.
+This project is pretty straight forward.
 I usually save my spray painting projects for pleasant, dry, not too windy Spring or Fall days.
 Always use any kind of spray paint in a well-ventilated area!
 Of course, as one of my smart readers I don’t have to tell you that the wind should blow at you from behind, should there be a breeze:) That is unless you are going for a gold spray tan look…

 HERE IS THE LIST OF SUPPLIES YOU WILL NEED